 Be consistent no matter what social media platform you choose to focus on.
 Don't disappear for indefinite periods of time because this can create an impression that you aren't actively conducting business depending on your industry.

 When you start on LinkedIn, Twitter or in any other platforms, you have to solidify your presence so that your captured audience will not go away.
-Share some of your personal branding examples you have used to separate yourself from the competition.
+Take time to find your passion in life to genuinely live out your personal brandand share some of your personal branding examples you have used to separate yourself from the competition.